 The anaerobic digestion industry is estimated to be worth in excess of £5 billion over the next decade, with rapid expansion caused by the need to meet government waste targets and because anaerobic digestion is seen as a central plank of energy policy to combat both climate change and energy security.

-The Anaerobic Digestion & Bioresources Association is an Introducer Appointed Representative of Marsh Commercial Insurance Brokers Limited which is authorised and regulated by the Financial Conduct Authority (FCA).
+The Anaerobic Digestion & Bioresources Association has been an Introducer Appointed Representative of insurance partners authorised and regulated by the Financial Conduct Authority (FCA).
 Not all products and services offered are regulated by the FCA.

-How can Marsh Commercial’s specialist renewables experts help you?
+How can insurance experts specialising in renewables help you?

 - Insurance solutions for the entire supply chain, including cover for consultants and solicitors